 There may be a training rate of pay and a qualified rate.
 Get clarification before accepting when you shall receive the higher rate.
 If it’s awarded on performance it’ll provide extra motivation to learn your craft quickly!

 As with all roles, something similar will come up again.
 Ask for feedback and ask if you can be contacted if a similar role comes up again.
 Having a person that’s motivated to work for the company is always exciting and can work well for both parties.

-There is no way of knowing 100% whether an interviewee will be successful in the role after a 20-minute chat so don’t feel too down.
+There is no way of knowing 100% whether an interviewee will be successful in the role after a 20-minute chat.
+Don’t feel too down!
 I’ve been turned down many times from jobs I thought I’d have been great at!
 So it’s worth trying to keep in contact and hope you get a call in the future.